-I have noticed recently the weather turning from a nice fall day to the chilly weather of winter.
-Now is a great time to get the house winterized before it gets too cold.
-Taking a few hours to winterize the house can not only save you some money on your heating bills, it can also help save you from some costly repairs.
-Save some money and time with these 7 tips to winterize your home.
+Before it gets too cold is a great time to get the house winterized.
+Taking a few hours to winterize the house can not only save you some money on your heating bills, but it can also help save you from some costly repairs like plumbing bills.

 Spray For Bugs

 It only takes about 20 minutes, but makes a big difference in keeping the bugs away.
 There are some great bug sprays that last up to 6 months, so if you spray now you won't have to spray again until March.

 Change Your Filters

 If you are like me and tend to forget when you change your filters I highly recommend Amazon.
 You can request that Amazon sends you a new filter every few months.
-Ours needs changed every 3 months, so every 3 months we get a new one in the mail and I know it's time to change it.
+Ours needs to be changed every 3 months, so every 3 months we get a new one in the mail and I know it's time to change it.

 Remove Garden Hoses

 I like to take down my garden hoses in early October before it gets too cold.
 I just store them wrapped up in the garage until spring.

 Clean Your Gutters

 Leaves and sticks can build up in your gutters and stop the flow of water.
-When the water freezes it can damage the gutters or your house.
-A gutter scoop is a great way to quickly get all the leaves from the gutters.
+With a heavy snowfall or when the water freezes it can damage the gutters or your house.
+Ice dams can gather in your gutters causing damage to your gutters or leaks in your roof.

 Replace Weather Stripping

-Do you have a working chimney?
+Do you have a working chimney on your fireplace?
 If you do you should have it inspected every year.
 Creosote can build up along the walls of a chimney and cause problems or even a fire.

 Caulk Any Gaps

-It will not only help seal any air leaks to keep the cold out, but will also prevent rain or snow from getting into the gaps and causing rot or mold.
+It will not only help seal any air leaks to keep the cold out but will also prevent rain or snow from getting into the gaps and causing rot or mold.
 A $2 bottle of caulk can save you a lot of money.

 Don't spend all of your money on utility bills this winter.
 By taking the time to do this winterization checklist you can save yourself some time and money later.